peachy-KD/mods/Sonic Generations/Unleashed-ish Physics/readme.txt

 * You cannot initiate Modern Super Sonic's Floating Boost while in mid-air.
 He will instead Air Boost / Homing Attack as he would in base form.

-Other notes / known issues:

-* Modern Super Sonic has much more control over the Floating Boost; be wary of steering off the stage!

-* In Unleashed Project 1.0, Super Sonic may not be able to clear the large gaps in Cool Edge.

-* In Unleashed Project 1.0, firing right on the first Four-Way Cannon in Jungle Joyride won't give you enough speed without an Air Boost / Homing Attack.

-For a more in-depth description of changes made, check out this link: https://pastebin.com/xm4uTRz5
+For a more in-depth look at changes made (not required to read), please check out this link: https://pastebin.com/xm4uTRz5